 I got a SyntaxError

-Syntax errors are caused by you and these is nothing I can offer to fix it apart from telling you to read the error.
+Syntax errors are caused by you and there is nothing I can offer to fix it apart from telling you to read the error.
 They always say where the error is in the output using a ^.
-Generally people that get this issue have incorrect indentation, brackets in the wrong place or something spelt wrong.
+Generally, people that get this issue have incorrect indentation, brackets in the wrong place or something spelt wrong.
 You can read about SyntaxError on Python's docs here.